-4.2 Phytohemaglutinin-M Stock solution, 1 mg/mL (PHA-M Stock) Add 1 mL of sterile PBS or cell culture medium per 1 mg of PHA-M to the vial and gently rotate to mix.
+4.2 Phytohemaglutinin-M Stock Solution, 1 mg/mL (PHA-M Stock)

+Add 1 mL of sterile PBS or cell culture medium per 1 mg of PHA-M to the vial and gently rotate to mix.
 Store daily use aliquots at a nominal temperature of -20°C. Avoid repeated freezing/thawing.

-4.3 Positive control
+4.3 Positive Control

-Dilute PHA-M stock in cell culture medium to a final concentration of 100 $\mu$ g/mL and prepare working solutions at the following concentrations: PC1 - 20 $\mu$ g/mL, PC2 - 10 $\mu$ g/mL and PC3 - 5 $\mu$ g/mL.
-Final concentration of PC1, PC2 and PC3 in the well after addition of cell suspension will be 10, 5 and 2.5 $\mu$ g/mL, respectively.
+Dilute PHA-M stock in cell culture medium to a final concentration of 100 μ g/mL and prepare working solutions at the following concentrations: PC1 - 20 μ g/mL, PC2 - 10 μ g/mL and PC3 - 5 μ g/mL.
+Final concentrations of PC1, PC2 and PC3 in the well after addition of cell suspension will be 10, 5 and 2.5 μ g/mL, respectively.

-Note: the volume of PC1 needed for the assay depends on the number of samples as this control will be used to prepare samples combining nanoparticle treatment with PC.
+Note: The volume of PC1 needed for the assay depends on the number of samples, as this control will be used to prepare samples combining nanoparticle treatment with PC.
 When comparing leukocyte proliferation in nanoparticle+PC sample use proliferation in PC2 as benchmark.